-The first thing you should know when it comes to credit cards is that the United Kingdom has now banned the use of all of them to fund any gambling activity.
+The first thing you should know with credit cards is that the United Kingdom has now banned the use of all of them to fund any gambling activity.
 This is a new law to have passed with it being introduced in April 2020, which means no online gambling operators can accept this payment method.
 This new law aimed to help with the Responsible Gambling movement.

 Despite this new law, debit cards are still permitted and have become the preferred choice of many punters.
 The main reason for the popularity of debit cards is that they are widely accepted across the majority of online sports betting sites.
-Below, we take a closer look at some of the most popular debit cards available to UK customers.
+Below, we inspect some of the most popular debit cards available to UK customers.

 Visa, Mastercard & Maestro